 Risks and downsides for unvaccinated travellers

-Essentially, unvaccinated travel requires travellers to decide whether or not they’re willing to risk infection during their travels as well as subjecting themselves to more stringent requirements the likes of additional testings and quarantine.
+Essentially, unvaccinated travel requires travellers to decide whether or not they’re willing to risk infection during their travels as well as subjecting themselves to more stringent requirements the likes of additional testing and quarantine.

 While most travellers do reserve the option to not take the COVID jabs, the fact is that not being vaccinated will increasingly deny travellers privileges and options associated with a fully vaccinated status.